Cloufield/GWASTutorial/04_Data_QC/README.md

 - PLINK2 : [https://www.cog-genomics.org/plink/2.0/](https://www.cog-genomics.org/plink/2.0/)

 !!! note
     If you are using mac or windows, then please download the mac or windows version.
-In this tutorial we will use a linux system and the linux version of PLINK.
+In this tutorial, we will use a Linux system and the Linux version of PLINK.

-Find the suitable version in PLINK website, right click and copy the link address.
+Find the suitable version in the PLINK website, right click and copy the link address.

 !!! example "Download PLINK"
     ```bash